 Adding A Detached Space

 Building a Conservatory

-Conservatories can usually extend by a maximum of 8 meters (for a detached house)/6 meters (for any other house) from the rear of the property and also have a height restriction of 3 meters without needing planning permission.
+Conservatories can usually extend by a maximum of 8 meters (for a detached house)/6 meters (for any other house) from the rear of the property and also have a height of up to 3 meters without needing planning permission.
 However, larger single-storey rear extensions (4-8 metres for a detached house/3-6 metres for any other house) are subject to the Neighbour Consultation Scheme.

 DIY, ready-to-install conservatories can cost as little as £3,000 or a mid-priced design that will be comfortable even on hot and cold days can cost from £15,000.

 A quite generous size can be easily achieved under permitted development unless the unit will contain a toilet and kitchen (then the building will be considered a self-contained unit and may need planning permission).

 Costs vary depending on the size, quality, level of insulation, type of interior and exterior finishes of the outbuilding but a cheap, modular kit can cost as little as £2,000

 For an average single storey extension of 20 square metres, the build cost would be from £30,000 for a basic quality room addition.